e271828e/Flight.jl/docs/notes/design/framework_design.md

 cells, the CAS merge and the atomicswap drain all stay — they serve atomicity and coalescing, not arbitration.

-**Open (v0.6): slot initial values.** Input declarations are bare types (§13.2) and carry no defaults, but a slot unfed by any device must hold a defined value from the first frame (today's `U()` constructors provide these: `mixture = 0.5`).
+**Slot initial values are owned by the init/trim services** (v0.7, resolved by §14.4).
+Input declarations are bare types (§13.2) and carry no defaults, but a slot unfed by any device must hold a defined value from the first frame (today's `U()` constructors provide these: `mixture = 0.5`).
+Export-entry defaults were
-Candidate owners: a default on the export entry, the init service, or optional defaults in input declarations — to settle with the stopped-sim services (§16).
+rejected: the trim service writes slot values it *solved for* (throttle, elevator) — not declaration constants. `init!` establishes every slot and the trace header captures the result; the concrete service spelling remains with §16.

 **Staging: one atomic cell per attached device**, in attachment order fixed at build.
 Each cell has a single writer — its own device task — and holds that device's latest